smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

   * Issue #130 Risk analysis fault/issues (branch: risk-analysis-fixes-2);
   * Issue #66 GeoJSON mouse over support with shapefile shapes
   * Issue #75 IE 11 only works with a browser console only;
+  * Issue #137: RIF WAR updates not applied because your browser cache needs to be emptied;

 ### 4th to 8th March